Year Catalog No. Description

 To see the complete catalog page on rfgco.com, click here

-In 1959, Gilbert promoted the Frontiersman sets heavily.
+Here is another example of a Badlands style layout used in a sales promotion.
+In 1959, Gilbert promoted the Frontiersman sets heavily and a Badlands style layout was a great way to do it..
 The catalog that year featured the Frontiersman prominently displayed on the front cover.
 In addition, practically every television placement featured these sets.
 In addition, they found an opportunity to draw attention to these newly introduced sets with the release of the Paramount movie "Last Train From Gun Hill."

-The layout is described as having "badlands terrain copied from actual location settings in 'Last Train From Gun Hill'."
-The use of the word "badlands" and the fact that western toy figures were used in the display makes me think it is likely that this was a 28135 display layout.
-The 28135 also used such toy figures.
-The train was also described as a "Facsimile" of the train featured in the movie.
+The layout is described as having badlands terrain copied from the actual location settings in 'Last Train From Gun Hill'."
+This is probably a bit of an exaggeration as the movie was filmed in several locations in Arizona and California, including the Paramount Studio lot.
+The use of the word Badlands and the fact that western toy figures were used in the display makes me think it is likely that this was a some variation of the 28135-28137 display layout.
+The train was also described as a "facsimile" of the train featured in the movie.
 The train in the movie was a 4-4-0 in standard black paint with red cars.
 Whether Gilbert repainted Frontiersman cars and engines to match the cars in the movie is unknown, but I have my doubts.
 Doing so, would minimize the advertising benefit if the cars didn't look like the product the movie goers could buy.

 If anyone remembers seeing this display in the Lobby of the Capitol Theater in New York City in 1959, or knows anything more about this display please let me know at flyerdisplays@att.net